Nezerwa/Hello-word/README.md

 # Hello-word Project

-> this is a simple project that microverse project I did to help me to understand :
+> this is a simple project  microverse project that I did to help me to understand :
-Create branches with different base branches.
-Understand the concept of version control. how linters are used in a real project
+How to Create branches with different base branches, the concept of version control, and how linters are used in a real project.
-.

 ## Built With